Office: Tarbutton Hall 211

 - B.A. in Politics, East China Normal University, China, 1996

-I am an Assistant Professor in the Department of Sociology at Emory University.
-I received my Ph.D. in Sociology from Northwestern University.
+I am an Associate Professor in the Department of Sociology at Emory University.

 This research agenda has been reflected in two interrelated lines of research.

 Second, collective memory.
-I am currently writing a book and a few related articles on the collective memory of China’s “educated youth” (zhiqing) generation—the 17 million Chinese youth sent down to the countryside in the 1960s and 1970s.
-I draw on the data collected in the last three years, including life history interviews, ethnography, and archival research, to address how members of this important generation interpret meanings of their past difficulties and sufferings in the countryside, how those interpretations are represented and expressed in autobiographic memories, cultural objects, and commemorative activities, and what their memories tell us about this generation’s mentality.
-This project aims to understand the Maoist legacy through reading the minds and hearts of those “Chairman Mao’s children.”
+I have published a book and a few articles on the collective memory of China’s “educated youth” (zhiqing) generation—the 17 million Chinese youth sent down to the countryside in the 1960s and 1970s.
+I draw on the data collected from 2007-2018, including life history interviews, ethnography, and archival research, to address how members of this important generation interpret meanings of their past difficulties and sufferings in the countryside, how those interpretations are represented and expressed in autobiographic memories, cultural objects, and commemorative activities, and what their memories tell us about this generation’s mentality.
+This project aims to understand the Maoist legacy by reading the minds and hearts of those “Chairman Mao’s children.”
 It also aims to generate a theoretical framework from Karl Mannheim’s and Pierre Bourdieu’s theories to address a few general issues related to generation, class, and memory.
-My previous work on collective memory deals with WWII memories in China, nationalism, mourning, and disaster and trauma.
+The book, titled Chairman Mao’s Children: Generation and the Politics of Memory in China, was published by Cambridge University Press in 2021.
+My previous work on collective memory also deals with WWII memories in China, nationalism, mourning, and disaster and trauma.

 Cultural Sociology, Political Sociology, Social Psychology, Political and Cultural Sociology of Disasters, Collective Memory